 The Alden Mason Charitable Foundation for the Arts was established in 2017 to sustain and celebrate Alden Mason’s extraordinary legacy as an artist and teacher, and to honor his wishes to support artists of exceptional merit.

 We have commissioned four writers to explore the multiple stages of Alden’s creative oeuvre.
 Roger Hull will write the major essay tying together Mason’s life, teaching and his work.
-Robert Ayers will focus on the role of figuration in the work; Regina Hackett will address the Burpee Garden era and related work; and Rock Hushka will write a foreword.
+Robert Ayers will focus on the role of figuration in the work; and Regina Hackett will address the Burpee Garden era and related work.
 Chuck Close, Mason’s most renowned student, has written a tribute as the frontispiece.
 Graphic designer Phil Kovacevich will design the full-color, hardbound book of approximately 200 pages.

 After publication is complete, the foundation will turn its attention to making grants available to deserving artists or collaborative groups and to establishing a scholarship in Mason’s name through the School of Art at the University of Washington.